PokemonSanFran/testing-history-2/meta/docs/story.md

 ## How Do We Get Home
 * Zoey walks into a park in Dogpatch.
 * Zoey overhears people arguing in the park, and walks into the park.
-* Zoey sees two people talking at the entrance, but they seperate as Zoey approaches.
+* Zoey sees two people talking at the entrance, but they separate as Zoey approaches.
 * The crowd is a mix of Alameda and Dogpatch residents.
 The ferry to get back to Alameda is broken, so lots of the residents are stranded in Dogpatch.
 Dogpatch residents are upset with all these people "taking over" their city.
-* The argument behins to escalate when Ariana, one of the people talking at the entrance, steps in.
+* The argument begins to escalate when Ariana, one of the people talking at the entrance, steps in.
 Ariana attempts to defuse the situation, but the other person continues to escalate.
 * The crowd realizes who Ariana is, the second in command of Teamrocket and a powerful Trainer in their own right.
 * Hearing the crowd, the agitator backs down and leaves.
 Ariana leaves the scene soon after.